Reginald F. Lewis Museum, Baltimore

 - How to Steal the Election: Disinformation and the 2024 Presidential Vote – Peter Pomerantsev, SNF Agora Senior Fellow, investigates the dangers posed by foreign and domestic disinformation campaigns, media distortions, and the reality-show-like TV debate rules, and asks how we can imagine a better information environment that increases confidence in our most important democratic process.

 - School Boards as Civics Decisionmakers – Who does the school board serve, and how does this affect decisions on civics education?
 How do we weigh the concerns and desires of parents around their children’s civics education?
 Tiara Booker-Dwyer and Maggie Litz Domanowski, school board members from Baltimore County, and Aaron Poynton, school board member from Harford County, will examine how school boards exercise authority in decisions regarding civics education–and whether they should be involved at all–from their differing perspectives as elected and appointed officials.
 Kristen Horgan, Johns Hopkins University graduate student and educator, moderates.

 4:15–4:30 pm: Networking Break

 4:30–5:15 pm: Breakout Session #2

 A shared meal with conversation, guided by The People’s Supper, meant to build trust and connection among people of different identities and perspectives.
-(Paid ticket)
+(Registration required)

-Those who choose not to participate in the People’s Supper can have dinner on their own nearby or enjoy music and art in the museum’s lounge.
+Those who choose not to participate in the People’s Supper can have dinner on their own nearby or enjoy art in the museum’s lounge.